Welsh Dragon: Flag of Wales

 As an emblem, the red dragon of Wales is present on the national flag of Wales, which became an official flag in 1959.

 Welsh Seal

 The Welsh Seal during the reign of Elizabeth II.

 The red dragon of Wales appears on the Welsh Seal struck in 2011 during the reign of Queen Elizabeth II.

-Welsh government logo
+Senedd and Welsh government logos

-The emblem (or logo) used by the Welsh Government is that of the Welsh dragon.
+The emblem (or logo) used by the Welsh Government executive is that of the Welsh dragon.
 According to their guidance, the "logo consists of a dragon and Welsh Government name separated by a horizontal line, positioned together in a fixed relationship which must not be altered.
 These elements are aligned centrally with each other.
 The logo is always bilingual regardless of the language of the material it appears on."
 They also mention, "The dragon must always face to the left".

+The Senedd, the Welsh Parliament (formerly the National Assembly for Wales), uses a logo depicting of a stylised dynamic dragon.

 Welsh language society

 Tafod y Ddraig (Tongue of the dragon) is a symbol which represents the Welsh Language Society.